desk-framework/desk/docs/content/en/docs/topics/app-architecture/objects.md

 > - Properties and methods
 > - Inheritance using modern JavaScript syntax (extends, super)

 To communicate between objects, you can use standard JavaScript properties and methods — but the framework also provides features to **attach** component objects to 'parent' or containing objects.
+For example, a view object is _attached_ to an activity.
 This enables the following special features:

-- **Property bindings** automatically observe and copy property data from a parent object to a contained object (one-way only, e.g. to update views when the activity is updated).
+- **Property bindings** automatically observe and copy property data from a containing parent object to a contained object (one-way only, e.g. to update views when the activity is updated).
 - Objects emit **events** that can be handled by containing objects (the other way around from bindings, e.g. to handle user input).
 - Objects can be **unlinked** from the hierarchy when they're no longer needed, clearing event handlers and bindings automatically, as well as unlinking further child objects.